Cam Newton: 2013 season

-2014 season: injury-plagued season
+2014 season

 On March 21, 2014, Newton underwent surgery to "tighten" up his ankle ligaments, which Newton admitted he had dealt with since his college days at Auburn University.
 The estimated recovery time was four months, which caused him to miss training camp and the first preseason game.
 During the third preseason game against the New England Patriots, Newton sustained a hairline fracture on his ribs after a hit from Jamie Collins.
 Newton's streak of starting 48 consecutive games was snapped during the Panthers opening game 20–14 victory over the Tampa Bay Buccaneers.
 Newton made his debut during Carolina Panthers home opener against the Detroit Lions in Week 2.
 He recorded 300 yards of offense with a touchdown, no turnovers, and a 100.2 quarterback rating en route to a 24–7 victory.

 Through his first three starts in the season, Newton recorded a 110.8 quarterback rating against the blitz.
 During the Panthers Week 5 victory against the Chicago Bears, Newton led the Panthers from a 14-point deficit and was named to the Pro Football Focus (PFF) Team of the Week for his performance.
 Senior producer of NFL Films Greg Cosell and respected Football Outsiders columnist and Pre Snap Reads owner, Cian Fahey, both noted Newton's clear development and growth as a pocket passer.
 During the Panthers Week 6 37–37 tie against the Cincinnati Bengals, Newton accounted for 91% of the offense, recording a career-high 29 of 46 completions for 286 yards with two touchdowns and an interception along with 17 rushing attempts for 107 yards and a rushing touchdown, the most since the 2012 Week 14 win against Atlanta, when he had 116 on nine carries.
 Through the first six games in the season, Newton averaged 2.53 seconds to attempt a pass (2.73 in 2013) and has had the ball out in under 2.5 seconds on 51.8% of his drop-backs (40% in 2013).
 Newton had arguably his best game of the season in a 41–10 victory over the New Orleans Saints.
-Newton completed 21–33 passes for 226 yards and three touchdowns.
+Newton completed 21 of 33 passes for 226 yards and three touchdowns.
 Along with that he had 83 rushing yards and one rushing touchdown.
 He was named NFC Offensive Player of the Week for his efforts in that game and with this performance, Newton has had four games with at least 200 passing yards and 80 rushing yards with multiple touchdown passes and a rushing touchdown.
 That is the most such games in NFL history.
 Two days following the Saints game, Newton was involved in a well-publicized car crash in which he fractured two vertebrae in his lower back.
 He missed only one game and returned to the field a week later in a match against the Cleveland Browns to make the final end-of-season push to win the NFC South division and once again make the playoffs.